-- credit will not normally be transferable in this way where the previous and subsequent award titles are effectively the same, as per the QAA Framework for Higher Education Qualifications (FHEQ); - credit will not normally be transferable in this way if it is considered not to be educationally desirable to do so by the University because of the similarity of the aims, intended learning outcomes or curricula of the programmes leading to the two award titles (double counting);
+- credit will not normally be transferable in this way where the previous and subsequent award titles are effectively the same, as per the QAA Framework for Higher Education Qualifications (FHEQ); - credit will not normally be transferable in this way if it is considered not to be educationally desirable to do so by the University because of the similarity of the aims, intended learning outcomes or curricula of the programmes leading to the two award titles ('double counting');

-Credit for previous certificated study awarded by a recognised body are equivalent to those awarded for study at the University.
+Credit for previous certificated study awarded by a recognised body are equivalent tothose awarded for study at the University.

-It should be noted that, depending upon the subject area, the learning claimed for will need to have been undertaken within a reasonable timeframe to ensure that knowledge and techniques acquired remain current and appropriate for the programme of study applied for (see 10.1, below).
+It should be noted that, depending upon the subject area, the learning for which an applicant claims recognition will need to have been undertaken within a reasonable timeframe (normally 5 years) to ensure that knowledge and techniques acquired remain current and appropriate for the programme of study applied for (see 10.1, below).